Movies: Escape or Compass?

 There’s still talent on the bench.
 I’m watching Matt Shakman.
 The Russos are back.
 If anyone can land a story this size without losing us, it's them.

 Give me storytelling that doesn't try too hard to go viral; I'll take that over what's trending any day.
-(I can quote Casablanca and fiercely defend Age of Ultron, but I will say “no cap” at the dinner table just to watch the kids cringe.)
+(I can quote Casablanca and fiercely defend Age of Ultron, but I will say “no cap” at dinner just to watch the kids cringe.)

 I want to believe, just for a couple of hours, that life could actually come up roses.